-Public funding for parks: Legislative policy changes for State Parks' financing happened quickly and dramatically between 2009 and 2013.
+Public funding for parks: Legislative policy changes for State Parks' financing happened quickly between 2009 and 2013.
+Those changes were dramatic.
 Prior to 2009, the agency received 70 percent of its operating revenue from taxes.
-Since 2013, 20 percent of the agency budget is supported by taxes, while 80 percent of operations funding is earned or derived from use fees and donations.
+By 2013 and thereafter, the agency is operating on about 20 percent of its revenue from taxes, while 80 percent is earned or derived from use fees and donations.

-During the years of the financing shift, one-third of State Parks' staff members were laid off throughout the system.
+During this time, one-third of State Parks' staff members were laid off throughout the system.
 Parks made tough decisions and acted quickly to keep parks open by moving to a more seasonal structure and spreading staff more thinly.
 The legislature repeatedly asked Parks, through budget proviso-mandated reports, whether a budgetary policy goal of moving the system toward 100 percent self-sufficiency was possible.
-The Commission asserted that this goal was not sustainable nor desirable and that stable public funding is necessary to provide the kind of park system the public expects and deserves.
+The Commission asserted that this goal was not sustainable or desirable and that stable public funding is necessary to provide the kind of park system the public expects and deserves.

-In the past few years, the agency has managed the park system closely and strategically, stabilizing its operations and gradually increasing staffing levels; this includes restoring ranger positions back to full time after the interim seasonal model allowed the agency to get through the toughest of times.
+Over the last few years, the agency has managed the park system closely and strategically, stabilizing its operations and gradually increasing staffing levels; this includes restoring ranger positions back to full time after an interim seasonal model allowed the agency to get through the toughest of times.
 Though the budget situation has improved in the past four years, staffing levels have not returned to pre-recession levels.
 Current funding does not allow the agency to operate at sufficient staffing levels to meet the needs of running the park system.